Legal Sports Betting States: Where to Bet November 2024

 AVAILABLE BET TYPES

-The best sports betting sites have a variety of bet types.
+The best betting sites have a variety of bet types.
 From straightforward moneyline bets to multi-selection accumulators, online sportsbooks cater to all levels of bettors.
-Here are some of the popular bets you may encounter at sportsbooks and on sports betting apps.
+Here are some of the popular bets you may encounter at sportsbooks and on online sports betting sites.

 MONEYLINE